1947 Wisconsin earthquake: Earthquake

-For a few seconds at 15:27, the earthquake was felt in a 3000 mi2 strip of land in southeastern Wisconsin, in a 99 mi wide area stretching across the Wisconsin-Illinois border, and to Lake Michigan and Waukesha.
+For a few seconds at 15:27, the earthquake was felt in a 3000 mi2 strip of land in southeastern Wisconsin, in a 99 mi wide area stretching across the Wisconsin–Illinois border, and to Lake Michigan and Waukesha.

 Damage

 Damage consisted of broken windows and fallen porcelain, pots and dishes.
 The locals' initial impression was that an explosion had taken place.
-Many evacuated buildings into the streets.
+Many people evacuated buildings and ran into the streets.
 Corporate office buildings were emptied of workers.
-Numerous calls were made local fire departments, police stations and newspapers.
+Numerous calls were made to local fire departments, police stations and newspapers.
 Three reports were made to the Milwaukee Fire Department, all describing explosions.

 Often described as "sharp", this was the most powerful earthquake to date in Wisconsin's seismological history.
 The earthquake broke a seismograph at Marquette University.
 Many hotels, such as the Schroeder Hotel in Milwaukee, were rocked by the tremor.
 However, the earthquake caused no serious damage or casualties.